Skip to content

 Coverage Analysis

-1,000+ payment connections covering 150+ countries via a single API.
-Some marketing pages cite 177 country coverage when including local card networks.
-Strongest documented footprint in CIS and Eastern Europe (a legacy advantage from the company's Russian-origin engineering history), MENA (through partnerships and the Baku support office), and Europe (Open Banking connectors including Yapily, Volt; SEPA, Sofort, iDEAL).
+1,000+ payment connections covering 150+ countries via a single API, with some marketing pages citing 177 country coverage when including local card networks.
+The strongest documented footprint is in CIS and Eastern Europe (a legacy advantage from the company's Russian-origin engineering history), MENA (through partnerships and the Baku support office), and Europe (Open Banking connectors including Yapily and Volt, plus SEPA, Sofort, iDEAL).
 Asia coverage spans UPI, GCash and the major regional e-wallets through connected providers.
 North America and Australia are reachable through the connected acquirer set rather than direct relationships.
-Compare to Corefy and Akurateco — Payneteasy has a deeper CIS connector history than either, and weaker LATAM than Akurateco's recent Kushki and Smilepayz partnerships have produced.
+Against Corefy and Akurateco, Payneteasy has a deeper CIS connector history than either and weaker LATAM than the first-party Brazil, Mexico and Argentina acquiring PayRetailers brings.

 Regional Breakdown

-CIS and Eastern Europe: this is where Payneteasy has a real edge over the Amsterdam, London or Cyprus-headquartered orchestrators.
-Two decades of acquirer relationships in Russia, Kazakhstan, Belarus, Ukraine and the Caucasus.
-The Baku support office covers Central Asia in working hours that Western competitors cover only through async ticketing.
-Note: that same regional history is what surfaces the Russia data-center disclosure — the two are linked.
-MENA: connector partnerships in the Gulf and Levant, alongside the more recent push into Open Banking.
-Asia: UPI (India), GCash (Philippines) and regional e-wallets through connected providers; not a depth play like Smilepayz gives Akurateco.
-Europe: full Open Banking via Yapily and Volt, SEPA, Sofort, iDEAL, Klarna BNPL.
-LATAM: present through connected acquirers (DLocal, PayU listed) but lighter than Akurateco's Kushki partnership or PayRetailers' first-party presence.
+CIS and Eastern Europe is where Payneteasy has a real edge over the Amsterdam, London or Cyprus-headquartered orchestrators: two decades of acquirer relationships in Russia, Kazakhstan, Belarus, Ukraine and the Caucasus.
+The Baku support office covers Central Asia in working hours that Western competitors cover only through async ticketing, though that same regional history is what surfaces the Russia data-center disclosure, since the two are linked.
+MENA brings connector partnerships in the Gulf and Levant alongside the more recent push into Open Banking.
+Asia covers UPI (India), GCash (Philippines) and regional e-wallets through connected providers, not a depth play the way Smilepayz gives Akurateco.
+Europe has full Open Banking via Yapily and Volt, SEPA, Sofort, iDEAL and Klarna BNPL.
+LATAM is present through connected acquirers (DLocal, PayU listed) but lighter than PayRetailers' first-party Brazil, Mexico and Argentina acquiring.

 Key Features for iGaming Operators